This article is currently a draft

 He ate the cake I made.

 When encountering sentences nested within sentences, you treat each sentence individually before appending their individual dependency diagrams onto the overarching sentence.
 The only caveat is that the は particle attaches to the topic of the overall sentence and not a sub-sentence.
-A lot of beginners ask what is the difference between the particles は and が, and through dependency diagrams you can visualizing one of the differences. は is globally referenced, while が is local.
+A lot of beginners ask what is the difference between the particles は and が, since it’s usually explained that は is the topic marker and が is the subject marker.
+Through dependency diagrams you can visualizing this. は is globally referenced, while が is local.
+(There are other differences as well, but this is the biggest one)

 - 「彼は」- Topic particle.
 The “who” is「彼」.
 The main idea of the sentence involves「彼」.